Trevorton27/dMcdonaldReactExpenseTracker/README.md

 # React Expense Tracker

-Old school JS snake game!
-Don't eat your tail!!!
+A financial traking app build with React js, Bootstrap 5, Adobe XD and Heroku.

 <img align="right" src="screenshot.png" height="400">
 try <a href="https://expense-tracker-react-dm.herokuapp.com/"> React TRKR on Heroku  </a>!

 ## Summary

-A financial traking app build with React js, Bootstrap 5, Adobe XD and Heroku.
 This app was an ejoyable build.
 I used this platform to inform my React knowledge.
 In the process I added several npm packages including Bootstrap 5, Chart.js, and poppper.
 This app pushed me into learning the react context api.
 I chose context over redux to keep the code as lean as possible.

 #### Wish List